scipy/scipy/doc/source/tutorial/ndimage.rst

     prevented by specifying a more precise output type.}

-    The :func:`uniform_filter1d` function calculates a one-dimensional
+    The :obj:`uniform_filter1d` function calculates a one-dimensional
     uniform filter of the given *size* along the given axis.

-    The :func:`uniform_filter` implements a multi-dimensional uniform
+    The :obj:`uniform_filter` implements a multi-dimensional uniform
     filter.
 The sizes of the uniform filter are given for each axis as a sequence of integers by the *size* parameter.
 If *size* is not a sequence, but a single number, the sizes along all axis are assumed